AdobeDocs/campaign-classic.en/help/platform/using/adobe-analytics-connector.md

 1. The **[!UICONTROL Advanced]** tab lets you configure or modify more technical settings.

     * **[!UICONTROL Lifespan]**: lets you specify the delay (in days_ after which the web events recovered in Adobe Campaign by technical workflows.
 Default: 180 days.
-    * **[!UICONTROL Persistence]**: lets you the period during which all web events (a purchase for example) can be attributed to a re-marketing campaign, Default: 7 days.
+    * **[!UICONTROL Persistence]**: lets you define the period during which all web events (a purchase for example) can be attributed to a re-marketing campaign, Default: 7 days.

 >[!NOTE]
 >